 After years of close observation, I noticed that my weight wasn’t fully sinking into my legs, which was causing my upper body to tense up to support my lack of lower body structural integrity.

-As my lower body didn’t feel very stable and supportive – during every movement I was performing, I did my best to avoid sinking weight into them.
+Because my lower body didn’t feel very stable and supportive, I did my best to avoid sinking weight into them during every movement I was performing.

 Above I’m showing the midpoint of two squats – each illustrating a different intention.